googleworkspace/solutions/vacationtime-solution/README.md

 - The script sends automated e mails to employees with 'NOT APPROVED' status using [MailApp][mail-app].
+- This solution uses [FormApp][form-app] to create a new form upon 'Form Setup'.
-- This solution uses [FormApp][form-app] & an HTML template to notify the manager when a new form response has been submitted.
+- This solution uses an HTML template and a [FormApp][form-app] trigger to notify the manager once a new form response is submitted.
 - The script creates shared calendar events between manager and employee using [CalendarApp][cal-app].
 - The script sets certain columns to contain drop-down menu cells using